 I’ll be discussing everything you want to know about Proxy vs VPN and how these two works.
 If you decide to choose a VPN over proxy, then you must get ExpressVPN because it doesn’t keep track of your browsing history and is quite affordable too.

 Proxy vs VPN: Key Differences

-Here is the key differences of VPN and Proxy based on multiple factors:
+Here is the key differences between VPN and Proxy based on multiple factors:

 |Encryption||The data is not encrypted||Provides 256-bit encryption and your data remains secure|